-At the first meeting of the British Racketball Association (BRA) formed in 1984, the Rules of the game were approved – essentially the same as squash but featuring bouncing the ball to serve, ignoring the service line and PAR to 15 while squash was still hand in/hand out).
+At the first meeting of the British Racketball Association (BRA) formed in 1984, the Rules of the game were approved.
+The rules were essentially the same as squash but featuring bouncing the ball to serve, ignoring the service line and PAR to 15 while squash was still hand in/hand out.

-Wright himself managed BRA, produced handbooks, coaching guides and generally promoted racketball all the way from the start and even after BRA became part of the English SRA.
+Wright himself managed BRA, produced handbooks, coaching guides and generally promoted Squash57 all the way from the start and even after BRA became part of the English Squash Rackets Association (SRA).

 In England national Championships were first held in December 1984, followed by Doubles in 1986.
 Open events began to be held soon afterwards.

-Larger headed rackets were produced, the balls were blue – and slowed down a little because the rackets had become more powerful, with an even slower black one evolved for better player / competition use.
+Larger headed rackets were produced, the blue balls were slowed down a little because the rackets had become more powerful, with an even slower black ball evolved for better player / competition use.

-In the years that followed some pockets of play were established internationally and more recently more countries have begun to embrace racketball (and not having a history called in Squash 57)
+In the years that followed some pockets of play were established internationally and recently more countries have begun to embrace Squash57.

 Nationally, BRA became part of the English SRA in 1998.